 The same thing has happened in our culture regarding sex.
 The great truth of what sex is and what it was originally designed to be has been lost as sexual images saturate us in the media.
-We encounter it visually everyday on the television, in magazines and on the internet.
+We encounter it visually every day on the television, in magazines, and on the internet.
 On television shows, it is commonplace to have sex as the main topic or alluded to in jokes or conversation.
 And many current therapists posit that sex is a biological necessity and a requirement for happiness.
-Restricting the “urge to merge” or having some form of sexual release is considered unusual or even unhealthy.
+Restricting the “urge to merge” or routinely having some form of sexual release is considered unusual or even unhealthy.

 And so, our sexuality is innately and profoundly sacred with a divine purpose in its design.
 But like Sir Isaac Newton’s search for the prettier shell, our culture has lost the great truth of the sacredness of sex.
 By focusing only on the act of sex itself, we miss the sacred and multifaceted experience of sex—the holy gift God presented to us so long ago.
 That gift was a like a diamond, valuable and precious.
-But today, even within the Christians community, we see believers willing to substitute something in place of the diamond we are originally given.
+But today, even within the Christian community, we see believers willing to substitute something in place of the diamond we were originally given.

-One obvious reason sex is important in our society is because it provides physical pleasure.
-But if the purpose of sex was solely for pleasure, then there are plenty of other resources available with far less consequences.
+One obvious reason sex is important in our society is that it provides physical pleasure.
+But if the purpose of sex was solely for pleasure, then there are plenty of other resources available with far fewer consequences.
 One prevalent consequence of sex outside of God’s boundaries has been the rise of sexually transmitted diseases.
 STDs are widespread in our country.
 The Center for Disease Control estimates that there are 19 million new infections every year in the U.S. alone.
 (CDC 2012 National Data).

-Even while our culture espouses the idea that sex should be sought to meet a biological need, it is clearly associated with something far more significant.
-Even for the many who are imprisoned by sexual addiction, there is an underlying drive which goes beyond the physical.
+Even while our culture espouses the idea that sex should be sought to meet a biological need, it is associated with something far more significant.
+Even for the many who are consumed by sexual addiction, there is an underlying drive that goes beyond the physical.
 Sex lends itself to attachment because it ties into our deeply buried desire for true intimacy originally planted there by God.
 C.S.
 Lewis writes “The monstrosity of sexual intercourse outside of marriage is that those who indulge in it are trying to isolate one kind of union (the sexual) from all other kinds of union which were intended to go along with and make up the total union.”

 Our culture has polar extremes regarding sex.
 At one extreme it is highly romanticized in idealistic movies and reality TV.
 The hard work of building a relationship is minimized and veiled behind the pretense of real love.
-The other extreme classifies sex as a biological, almost animalistic drive which is diluted down to only physical dimensions.
-Both extremes reflect a lack of understanding for the deeper significance found in our sexuality.
-Sex, as expressed in these polar opposites, finds its expression as false intimacy.
+The other extreme classifies sex as a biological, almost animalistic drive that is diluted down to only physical dimensions.
+Both extremes reflect a lack of understanding of the deeper significance found in our sexuality.
+Sex, as expressed in these opposites, finds its expression as false intimacy.

-Unfortunately our culture more often substitutes the physical act of sex as being the totality of true intimacy without regard for the deeper aspects of knowing the other person.
+Unfortunately, our culture more often substitutes the physical act of sex as being the totality of intimacy without regard for the deeper aspects of knowing the other person.
 For many, achieving pleasure and a self-satisfying orgasm is the main goal, with minimal responsibility.
 In 2011, a film called “No Strings Attached” was released which illustrated the prevailing view of casual sex among today’s generation.
-The film’s director, Ivan Reitman was quoted as saying, “I noticed from my own kids that with this generation in particular, young people find it easier to have a sexual relationship than an emotional one.
+The film’s director, Ivan Reitman was quoted as saying, “I noticed from my own kids that with this generation, in particular, young people find it easier to have a sexual relationship than an emotional one.
 That is how the sexes deal with each other today.”

 The Greater Gift

-All of scripture esteems the beauty of God-honoring sex.
+All of the scripture esteems the beauty of God-honoring sex.
 The Song of Songs (Song of Solomon) in the Old Testament contains sensual expressions between a bride and bridegroom.
-Song of Songs 6:3 says, “I am my lover’s and my lover is mine” and chapter 7:10 rejoices that “I belong to my lover and his desire is for me.”
+Song of Songs 6:3 says, “I am my lover’s, and my lover is mine” and chapter 7:10 rejoices that “I belong to my lover and his desire is for me.”
 It is a beautiful book that is also a metaphor for how God views the church.
 It expresses His love for us as His Body, as His bride.

 Jesus refers to the church as His bride many times in the New Testament.
 But we are not a “trophy bride” or a bride who is not to be touched.
-The level of intimacy that Jesus desires with us is as deep as that experienced by a husband and wife.
+The level of true intimacy that Jesus desires with us is as deep as that experienced by a husband and wife.
 How absolutely amazing that our Creator desires such a level of deep intimacy with us!

 In the book of Revelation chapter 21, the Church is defined as “the bride, the wife of the Lamb.”
 John saw the city coming down from heaven adorned “as a bride,” meaning that the inhabitants of the city, the Redeemed of the Lord, will be holy and pure, wearing white garments of holiness and righteousness.
 How overwhelming is God’s love for us!
 Fully comprehending the greater gift of what sex was and is to be, grasping what God intended, we then will have true freedom to enjoy the wonderful gift He has given to us.

 When we lack understanding of its significance, we limit our capacity of knowing Him and being in full relationship with Him.
-I belong to God and His desire is for me!
-The metaphors used in the Song of Songs are lost on us if sex has no higher meaning and purpose than just physical.
+I belong to God, and His desire is for me!
+The metaphors used in the Song of Songs are lost on us if sex has no higher meaning and purpose than just the physical.
 But when we understand its spiritual aspect, we can begin to comprehend how deep the Father’s love is for us.
 Then we can be naked and unashamed in His presence.